-Suicide is the third leading cause of death for those ages 15-24 in the United States, and is the second leading cause of death for this age group in South Dakota, second only to accidents.
-In 2009, there were 4,371 youth ages 15-24 that died by suicide in the United States; 37 of those were youth in South Dakota.
+Suicide is the second leading cause of death for those ages 15-24 in the United States, and is the second leading cause of death for this age group in South Dakota, second only to accidents.
+In 2015, there were 5,491 youth ages 15-24 that died by suicide in the United States.
 While these numbers may not seem large, even one death by suicide is too many.

->

-> It is important for parents to recognize changes in their child’s behavior that may indicate that something is wrong.
+It is important for parents to recognize changes in their child’s behavior that may indicate that something is wrong.
 It is not always easy to determine between the usual ups and downs of adolescent behavior and signs of something more serious.
 In addition, youth may be reluctant to discuss their feelings.
 One important step that parents can take is to be aware of the risk factors and warning signs that a child might be at risk for suicide.
 Warning signs include:

 Fear of losing control

 Changes in eating behaviors

 “Pretty soon you won’t have to worry about me.”